flutter/engine/ci/builders/README.md

 ##### Task

-Task is a dictionary describing the scripts to be executed.
+A `task` is a dictionary describing the scripts to be executed.

 The property's description is as follows: